surveyjs/survey-library/docs/design-survey-create-a-multi-page-survey.md

     };
     ```

-    When none of the expressions evaluate to `true`, the complete page displays the HTML markup from the `completedHtml` property.
+    When none of the expressions evaluates to `true`, the complete page displays the HTML markup from the `completedHtml` property.

 If your survey should not display a complete page, disable the [`showCompletedPage`](https://surveyjs.io/Documentation/Library?id=surveymodel#showCompletedPage) property.